tsiangsun/minimal-mistakes/_pages/CV.md

 ### Certifications
 * High-Impact Principles and Practices for STEM Education, Rackham School of Graduate Studiesand the Center for Research on Learning and Teaching (CRLT) at the University of Michigan, 2015.
-* High-Performance Computing Certificate I, Center for Computation and Visualization, BrownUniversity, 2012.
+* High-Performance Computing Certificate I, Center for Computation and Visualization, Brown University, 2012.

 ### Skills
 * High performance computing: C/C++ with MPI parallel computing, Python and Linux shell scripting.